RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	elasticity	is	the	capability	of	a	cloud-based application	to	grow	to	meet	current	demands	in	an	easy,	and	typically in	a	programmatic	manner.
 It	does	not	relate	to	billing	for	services, though	the	invocation	of	elasticity	based	on	load	would	lead	to	a change	in	billing	and	charges	for	services.

-### Question # 26 - Which	of	the	following	aspects	of	cloud	computing	is	a	more	prominentfeature	of	PaaS	versus	IaaS?
+### Question # 26 - Which	of	the	following	aspects	of	cloud	computing	is	a	more	prominent feature	of	PaaS	versus	IaaS?
 A.	Availability
 B.	Auto-scaling
 C.	Portability
 D.	Broad	network	access
 Answer: B.